 The marketplace incorporates a raised open square lined with stalls selling fruit and vegetable produce, with a street-level – indoor market for meat, fish and dairy stalls.

 This alley connecting Tkalčićeva Street and Radićeva Street is called Bloody Bridge because of violent events that have occurred over the centuries.
 There were two separate settlements in the location of the current Upper Town of Zagreb – Kaptol, which was a religious centre and Gradec, a centre of tradesman and businesses.
 These settlements were separated by a creek, which now runs under Tkalčićeva Street.
 The creek was used by both settlements, which caused conflicts between the rivals, sometimes turning into bloody fights.
 Consequently, one deadly fight occurred in the 14th century.
 Locals have been lead to believe the amount of blood spilt, caused the creek to turn red – naming the bridge, Bloody Bridge.
 Although the bridge does not now exist, the street built in place still bears the name.

 4. St. Mark’s Church

-One of the oldest buildings in Zagreb, St. Mark’s Church is known for its brightly coloured roof.
-Situated in St. Mark’s Square, in Zagreb’s Upper Town, this 14th century church is a must see on your next visit to the city.
+One of the oldest buildings in Zagreb, St. Mark’s Church is known for the very vibrantly coloured roof.
+Situated in St. Mark’s Square, in Zagreb’s Upper Town, this 14th-century church is a must see on your next visit to the city.
 The roof wonderfully pictures the Croatian, Dalmatian and Slavonian coats of arms, along with Zagreb’s city emblem.
 Unfortunately, due to natural disasters over the years, little remains of the original building.

 Route Around Zagreb, Croatia

-We hope this gives you a little inspiration.
+We hope this Zagreb travel guide gives you a little inspiration.
 Here’s our route visiting our Top 5 Things to See in Zagreb, ready for your next adventure!